phatle96/coursera_test/README.md

 I am editing the README file.
-Adding some more details about the project description.
+Adding some more details about the project description. aaa

-Re editing